Dog’s profile

 #9 SEPTEMBER 2024

-it seems like a bad mood and some free time work like a charm for writing.
-I managed to catch up with the reviews of these last two months.
+Edit: it seems like the mood getting even worse and some free time work like a charm for writing.
+I managed to catch up with the reviews of August and September.
 I edited the posts and moved the color legend aforementioned in my profile description.

 Marvel’s Guardians of the Galaxy